prestia/mediumtonys/_posts/2023-9-6-using-the-gathers-radio.md

 Pressing the `cassette button` while a tape is already playing will switch which side of the tape is playing.

 ### How do I remove the cassette tape from the head unit?
 Press the `eject button`.
+You probably knew this.

-### How can I reduce the static noise when listening to a cassette tape?
+### How can I reduce static when listening to a cassette tape?

 Pressing the `Dolby button` will cycle through two forms of Dolby noise reduction (Dolby B and Dolby C) and disabling noise reduction.

 If noise reduction is enabled, it will be shown on the `Dolby display`.

 ### How can I automatically skip the blank section of a cassette tape?
 Pressing the `blank skip button` will illuminate the `blank skip display` and automatically start fast forwarding the cassette tape if it senses more than 10 seconds of silence.

 When the end of the tape is reached, it will automatically flip sides and start playing.

-### How do fast forward and rewind?
+### How do I rewind and fast forward?
 Pressing the `<< button` once during playback will rewind and pressing the `>> button` once will fast-forward.

 ### How do I skip or scan songs?